 I was inspired to make this series of ceramic bird’s nests after learning of several ceramic artists using fabric dipped in slip (liquid clay) to create sculptural pieces.
 I have always been moved by the beauty and artistry in nature.
 So, when I found a nest on the ground I thought; if a person wove this I would be amazed by the craftsmanship, how much more incredible is it that this was made by a bird?
 I wondered if the same principals would apply to dipping a bird’s nest in slip as to fabric.

 I was in awe.
 In their bisque form they can hardly be handled as they are so fragile.
 I spray a thinned glaze onto them since dipping them in a glaze would cause them to crumble.
-After the glaze firing they are far more stable though still quite breakable.
+After the glaze firing they are far more stable though still very breakable.

 As a contrast to the hard edges of the clay I have needle felted eggs from wool in a representation of those that the nests would have protected.